kshitijrajsharma/horizournal/src/content/blog/open-source-story-map.md

   image:
     src: 'https://github.com/user-attachments/assets/a3130132-dd4e-4d10-aaa7-1618eee6bb9e'
 ---
 During one of my assignment , I wanted to create story map that is open , free to use and available to everybody .
-ESRI story maps are popular however ESRI being commercial provider and you need license or vendor locked to use their products .
+ESRI story maps are popular however ESRI being commercial provider and you need license or be vendor locked to use their products .
 So hunt for open source alternatives begins.

 **Existing Alternatives**